 Bonner Bridge Replacement

-The first is the Bonner Bridge replacement in the outer banks of North Carolina.
+The first is the Marc Basnight Bridge (Bonner Bridge Replacement) in the outer banks of North Carolina.
 This new bridge is nearly 3 miles long and crosses the Oregon Inlet between the Pamlico Sound and the Atlantic Ocean.
 Due to the harsh marine environment, our team proposed extensive use of precast concrete elements, many of which are post-tensioned, so they can quickly be assembled like LEGO blocks.
 Positive outcomes for this ABC technique stem from moving much of the construction work to the controlled environment and safety of a precasting yard: improved quality and reduced construction time in dangerous conditions.

 Gov. Mario M. Cuomo Bridge